Jump to video!

 Breakfast in Thailand

-There are few dishes in Thailand that are considered specifically "breakfast food".
+There are not many dishes in Thailand that are considered specifically "breakfast food".
 Our breakfast often looks like lunch, snacks, or even dinner foods.
 Growing up in Thailand my breakfast was often just leftover dinner!

 Congee is the one exception.
 Congee, or what we call "jok" in Thai, is one of the few dishes considered "breakfast" and you can easily find it on the streets of Thailand in the morning (although you can buy jok at all times of the day, even night time, too.)